Prevention

 - newsletters

-- easily accessible and restocked patient handouts and materials
+- easily accessible and restocked patient handouts and materials, such as:

 - office website educational areas